 Specific approaches per asset class

-At a country level, we have implemented political risk and sustainability assessments to guide on responsible investment decisions and to guarantee the quality of our government bond portfolio in this respect.
-Our rates products portfolio is screened against political country risk and sustainability rating considerations on a semi-annual basis.
+At a country level, we have implemented political risk and sustainability assessments to guide our responsible investment decisions and to guarantee the quality of our government bond portfolio in this respect.
+Our rates products portfolio is screened against such political country risk and sustainability rating considerations on a semi-annual basis.
 Furthermore, the rating measures are used to define investment mandates for our portfolio managers.

 Political Country Risk Rating

 The Political Country Risk Rating comprehensively measures the political risk in a country, which is defined as events of a political, economic or social nature that harm business operations or adversely affect the business climate.
 The overall country score is derived from multiple external and internal data sets and Swiss Re’s expert assessment.

 The Sustainability Rating, a derivative of the Political Country Risk Rating, measures the overall social, environmental and human rights situation in a country, and supports Swiss Re’s alignment with relevant United Nations principles.

 At the end of 2015, more than 40% of our investment portfolio was managed externally.
 This portfolio comprises mainly credit products, equities and hedge funds.
 PRI signatories manage approximately 95% of these assets.
 Additionally, all of Swiss Re’s external asset managers have contractual provisions with Swiss Re that are specifically related to responsible investing.

 We work closely with the external managers to ensure they consider ESG aspects in their investment processes.
 Before external managers are appointed, Swiss Re performs thorough due diligence to confirm their compliance with our responsible investment principles.
 This includes ESG considerations in investment decisions and monitoring, as well as a review of their commitment to responsible investing.
 After being mandated, the managers’ individual performances are monitored in line with our Responsible Investment Policy, and they are required to report regularly on their responsible investment activities.